FK Jedinstvo Bijelo Polje: History

-In the 1988-89 season, FK Jedinstvo played in newly-established Yugoslav Inter-Republic League (third division), where they made significant success in the 1990-91 season.
+In the 1988–89 season, FK Jedinstvo played in newly established Yugoslav Inter-Republic League (third division), where they made significant success in the 1990–91 season.
 As a second-placed team, the team gained promotion to the 1991–92 Yugoslav Second League.
 On their comeback to second-tier, FK Jedinstvo finished 14th place.

-After the breakup of SFR Yugoslavia, FK Jedinstvo spent the most of the nineties in the second-tier competitions of FR Yugoslavia.
+After the breakup of SFR Yugoslavia, FK Jedinstvo spent most of the nineties in the second-tier competitions of FR Yugoslavia.
 In the beginning of the new century, the team from Bijelo Polje were among the best teams in the Second League of Serbia and Montenegro.

-Historical success came in the 2004-05 season.
-FK Jedinstvo won the champion title in Second League - group Montenegro and gained its first-ever promotion to the First League of Serbia and Montenegro.
+Historical success came in the 2004–05 season.
+FK Jedinstvo won the champion title in Second League – group Montenegro and gained its first-ever promotion to the First League of Serbia and Montenegro.

-They started the 2005–06 Serbia and Montenegro SuperLiga season with the game against FK Partizan away (0-2), and first-ever elite division game in Bijelo Polje was held on 27 August 2005 (FK Jedinstvo - FK Voždovac 2-2).
+They started the 2005–06 Serbia and Montenegro SuperLiga season with the game against FK Partizan away (0–2), and first-ever elite division game in Bijelo Polje was held on 27 August 2005 (FK Jedinstvo – FK Voždovac 2–2).
 FK Jedinstvo finished at the bottom of table, but their home games were among the best attended in the First League.

 After the Montenegrin independence (2006), FK Jedinstvo became a member of the Montenegrin First League, but relegated to the Second League after the inaugural season.
-In the period between 2008-2018, FK Jedinstvo spent three another years in the First League, but were always relegated at the end of the season as a last-placed team.
+In the period between 2008 and 2018, FK Jedinstvo spent three another years in the First League, but were always relegated at the end of the season as a last-placed team.